bluewingtitan/guiscript/README.md

 Open your project and check if you are able to see the class "GuiScript", deriving from Control in the "Add new node"-Screen.

 ## Usage
-Layout GuiScript like a proper UI-Component.
+Layout GuiScript like any other Container.
 Any UI it will generate will live inside it.
 It's size will limit the UI's size.
+You may put it into a scroll container to allow for additional space.

 Add a new script deriving from GuiScript and add it as script to your GuiScript-Node.

-What you want to do exaclty now depends on your goals.
+What you want to do exactly now depends on your goals.
 Look at the examples below to see all available UI-Elements in action.
 Alternatively, take a look into the demo project.

 In general you shall follow these rules three:

 0. Whenever drawing a new frame, call begin_ui() first.
 This signals to guiscript, that a new frame has begun.
 Failing to do so will mean that new UI-Calls will add additional UI instead of updating it.
 0. For each *_box() you open, you shall call end_box() once.
-This signals where the box shall be closed again and is essential for proper layouting.
+This signals where the box should be closed and is essential for proper layouting.
 Imagine it as a closing tag in html.
 0. Have fun and report bugs.

+# Contribution
+In general, contributions are 100% welcome.
+As this project is maintained by a pretty busy student, expect some time to pass from PR to feedback.
+This project is intended to be simple and minimalistic, so I'll only accept PRs with features that would be of use for the main use case of GUIScript.
+That being said, feel free to develop own flavours of this, to use this as a base for something bigger.
+As long as you honor the license I'll honor your project :D

 ## Snippets